sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 2. **Inventory Optimization**: Analytics determines optimal stock levels for each product in each store, reducing both stockouts and excess inventory.
 3. **Supplier Integration**: Analytical capabilities extend across the supply chain, enabling collaborative planning and execution with suppliers.

-Walmart's approach aligns with Davenport's description of analytics competitors who "optimize their supply chains" and "predict problems with demand and supply chains, to achieve low rates of inventory and high rates of perfect orders"[^1].
+Walmart's approach aligns with Davenport's description of analytics competitors who "optimize their supply chains" and "predict problems with demand and supply chains, to achieve low rates of inventory and high rates of perfect orders".

 ### Zillow: Real Estate Valuation